dfsp-spirit/haze/README.md

 In this case, we want to measure the curvature of gyri and sulci.
 The raw version looks quite noisy, 5 iterations look fine, and 150 are clearly way over the top, as the curvature does not follow the structure of the gyri and sulci of the brain anymore.

+So now if you want to use the per-vertex data to predict something with an AI model and your goal is to find the best model, you could do a grid search and use different smoothing versions as input, with various values around 5 (I would maybe try 0, 5, 10, 15, 20) and compare the model performance to find the best setting.
+For hypothesis testing, you will want to pre-define the smoothing factor instead of trying various settings, of course, have a look at the literature.

 ### Mapping between true Gaussian smoothing and nearest neighbor smoothing

 Nearest neighbor smoothing is a lot faster than (true) Gaussian smoothing because it does not need to compute geodesic distances along the mesh, so it is common to use several iterations of NN smoothing to emulate Gaussian smoothing.
 The following table shows the settings that FreeSurfer uses for the fsaverage meshes.